 Stay at least ten metres from downed power lines.

+Avoid waterfront areas because of the threat of large waves (tsunamis).
+Want to do more?
 Now that you've taken care of the basics, you may want to take additional steps to protect yourself and others.
 Remember- you may be on your own for 72 hours or more.
 What you do will depend on your particular situation.
 You could:

 Check with your insurance broker to learn if you have adequate earthquake insurance.
 Learn what your policy covers and determine if you are sufficiently protected to minimize your financial loss from an earthquake.